ek-osnb/e25-tek2/02-docker-compose/guides/04-docker-compose.md

 ## Step 2: Starting container using docker compose

-To start the container defined in the `docker-compose.yml` file, you can use the following command:
+To start the containers defined in the `docker-compose.yml` file, you can use the following command:
 ```bash
 docker compose up -d
 ```

-This command will start the services (here only the MySQL db) defined in the `docker-compose.yml` file in **detached mode**.
+This command will start all the services defined in the `docker-compose.yml` file in **detached mode**.

 ## Step 3: Entering the container